 - Precook sturdy ingredients like potatoes, eggplant, or peppers; the pizza only cooks for a few minutes, which is not enough time for those vegetables to become tender.

 - The Olives: Use any kind you like; just be sure they are pitted!
 I like small Nicoise olives for this pizza.
 Kalamata olives are also delicious here.

 - The Cheese: I chose feta, but there are many other options such as shards of Parmesan, grated cheddar, slices of Fontina, or fresh mozzarella, just for starters.

 - The Herbs: Fresh oregano really stood out for me on this pizza.
 It’s grassy, earthy, a bit astringent, and pungent.
 My usual go-to would have been basil or rosemary, and they are both fine, but I loved the chance to use oregano leaves.

 I have a gas grill right now, but I have also used a charcoal grill.
 Both are good.
 You will need to go by visual cues because temperatures vary widely depending on your type of grill.

 Transferring the Dough

 Let’s get real here.
 The most difficult part of grilling pizza is getting that dough onto the grill.
-There are at least three options.
+There are at least two options.
 To start with, divide the dough in half to make two pizzas.
 Two smaller pizzas are much easier to handle than a single giant one.